su2code/su2code.github.io/_tutorials/multiphysics/Coupled_RHT_Adjoint.md

 SOLVER = INC_NAVIER_STOKES
 ```

 and we set the properties for the flow to obtain a ```Re = 40``` based on the cylinder diameter.
 We use standard settings for the linear solver and a FDS scheme for the convective terms.
-The problem admits a relatively high ```CFL=1.0E4```.
+The problem admits a relatively high ```CFL = 1.0E4```.

 ```
 INC_DENSITY_MODEL = VARIABLE